17th Training Wing's Senior Leader Summit Accelerates Change and Empowers Incoming Leadership for Success

+The 17th Training Wing commander, hosted a Senior Leader Summit to demonstrate how the 17th TRW is accelerating change to empower incoming leadership for success in strategic innovation at the Powell Event Center, Goodfellow Air Force Base, Texas, July 25-27.

-Senior Leader Summit attendees tour San Angelo, Texas, July 27, 2023.
-During SLS, attendees participated in discussions, briefings, and tours highlighting Goodfellow's strong bond with the local community.
-(U.S. Air Force Photo by Airman 1st Class Zach Heimbuch)
+During SLS, attendees participated in discussions, briefings, and tours focusing on highlighting Goodfellow's strong bond with the local community and its unwavering commitment to training personnel from all branches within the Department of Defense and allied nations.

+The event provided senior leaders with a large networking opportunity and inducted new Raiders into the 17th TRW way of life.

+The leaders discussed the importance of supporting young Airmen’s core pillars and shared perspectives on how to implement new outlets for students and permanent party to thrive mentally and physically.

 |Date Taken: